 - 2 cups water tubig

-- 1 tbsp Visayan shrimp paste guinamos/bagoong
+- 1 tablespoon Visayan shrimp paste guinamos/bagoong

 - 4 cloves garlic bawang, pounded